-- 10.9 The development Strategy was the subject of Consultation between 15 January and 26 February 2013.
-It is this consultation that prompted Developers, Land Owners and other Interested parties to suggest further sites for consideration. - 10.10 The Development strategy identified 'preferred options' for land for development.
-This falls into several categories: - Strategic site where the boundaries of the site are clearly defined - Strategic locations where the broad locality is known but where further work may be necessary to specifically identify the appropriate site boundaries
+- 10.6 The development Strategy was the subject of Consultation between 15 January and 26 February 2013.
+It is this consultation that has produced further sites for consideration - 10.7 The Development strategy identified 'preferred options' for land for development.
+This falls into several categories: - Strategic site where the boundaries of the site are clearly defined

-- Areas of Search.
+- Strategic locations where the broad locality is known but where further work may be necessary to specifically identify the appropriate site boundaries - Areas of Search.
 This applies to the need to identify development land well into the future.
-It may be most appropriate to bring forward detailed proposals through the Site Allocations document or possibly an area action plan. - 10.11 The strategic Sites are located for the most part within the Principal towns or the Key Service Centres.
+It may be most appropriate to bring forward detailed proposals through the Site Allocations document or possibly an area action plan. - 10.8 The strategic Sites are located for the most part within the Principal towns or the Key Service Centres.
 It is these towns that have the infrastructure and facilities that are best able to support new jobs, homes and other development.
 These larger towns have also been the subject of the preceding 'Town strategies' each prepared according to neighbourhood planning principles.
-Consequently the vast majority of strategic sites have already been the subject of consultation as part of the Town Strategies.

-Where a town Strategy has already been approved by the relevant town council the Development strategy wherever possible reflected the preferred sites or options set out in that strategy.
-However, in some cases the related consultation process also threw up new sites for consideration; accordingly a few of these were included within the Development Strategy

-10.13 In just the same way, the Development strategy Consultation has also allowed yet more strategic sites to be proposed by land owners, developers and other parties.
+Consequently the vast majority of strategic sites have already been the subject of consultation as part of the Town Strategies. - 10.9 Where a town Strategy has already been approved by the relevant town council the Development strategy wherever possible reflected the preferred sites or options set out in that strategy.
+However, in some cases the related consultation process also threw up new sites for consideration; accordingly a few of these were included within the Development Strategy - 10.10 In just the same way, the Development strategy Consultation has also allowed yet more strategic sites to be proposed.
 These have not previously been the subject of consultation in any of the preceding stages.
-At the same time further sites have also been proposed directly - either via the planning application process or the SHLAA call for sites.
+At the same time further sites have also been proposed directly either via the planning application process or the SHLAA call for sites.
 The Council has made no decision as to the merits of these sites at this stage; however in order that they may brought to full public attention it is proposed that these sites be now identified as potential alternative options and so be subject to a period of consultation and comment.